 These are just a few of the strategies we employ at MyAdvice on behalf of our clients’ practice websites to garner more new patients.
 There’s more to getting a site visitor to move on to become a patient than you may think.
 After all, you’re busy running your practice.
 But we think about converting visitors to patients every day.

-Maybe we should help you increase your practice website’s conversion rate and grow your new patient list.
+We can help you improve your practice website conversion rate and grow your new patient list.
 Let’s talk.